-Lowering the friction between surfaces through improved coatings improves the reliability of engineering components and creates benefits in many walks of life.
+Lowering the friction between surfaces through improved coatings improves the reliability of engineering components, and creates benefits in many walks of life.
 Our Surface Engineering research brings improvements in many sectors, from automobile and aerospace, to biomedical and agricultural industries.
+This results in outcomes such as:

-At the centre of our PVD/PECVD (Physical Vapour Deposition/Plasma Enhanced Chemical Vapour Deposition) Surface Engineering activity is the state-of-the-art multi-functional platform.
+At the centre of our Physical Vapour Deposition (PVD) and Plasma Enhanced Chemical Vapour Deposition (PVED), surface engineering activity is the state-of-the-art multi-functional platform.
 Our vision for this equipment is to drive innovation in the science of future hybrid functional surfaces, and to provide industry with a playground to try new solutions for their current functional surface challenges.

 We have expertise in the design, selection and implementation of the appropriate surface engineering solution for a wear, corrosion, fouling, optical or decorative challenge.